keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 I'm afraid of needing your your love, because maybe without out it, I'm just not likeable enough -- I just don't provided enough value.
 It feels that to be allowed to win is to be lied to.
 If someone puts up with your unfunny jokes you are being cheated from experience.
-I fear that the things done in the name of love will coddle my own weakness.
+I fear that the things done in the name of love will coddle my own weaknesses.

 <!-- why a fear of weakness breeds more weakness -->
 However, a fear of weakness is something that _counterintuitively_ makes and keeps you weak.